Darragoth/Universal-Eurocentric-Alphabet/README.md

 ### Consonant Chart
 ![Consonant chart](Consonants_25-8-2024.jpeg)

 {H} and {‒} are unique. {H} is best analyzed as the only voiceless approximant.
 Other approximants are always voiced. {H} does **not** have an inherent *place* or *manner* of articulation.
 Some linguists analyze it as a voiceless vowel, whose pronunciation is defined by the surrounding sounds.
 Similarly, the glottal stop, {‒} [ʔ], is simply a suspension between sounds.
+Correspondingly, the epiglottal consonants, {H̥} & {Ɨ̥}, have a wide range of articulations even within one language.
 ### Uncommon phonemes
-Typeable with the central modifier key (◌̶ ) that adds a strikethrough bar to most base letters.
+Typeable with the central modifier key {◌̶ } that adds a strikethrough bar to most base letters.
+For example, inputting {◌̶ } and {K} outputs {₭}.

 **Uvular consonants**: several langs distinguish at least one uvular consonant, usually {₭} [q].
 These are analysed in contrast to their velar counterparts:
 |        | Nasal | Plosive        | Fricative          |